Vulnerability watch, database, alert and management

 - A copy of information sources.

-Vigil@nce analyzes vulnerabilities, in order to write a pedagogical explanation.
+Vigil@nce analyzes vulnerabilities, in order to write a simple explanation.

 An administrator who understands a threat will efficiently protect his system.